About this Test

 This test can only be done with blood samples for the mother.
 We require mouth swab samples for the father.
 We are unable to carry out this test with any other type of sample.
 GTL provides you with a complete kit.
 Just fix an appointment with any nurse, lab technician or phlebotomist for the venal blood draw.

 This test is not aimed at establishing the gender of the child.
-If you wish to find out whether you are expecting baby girl or baby boy, we recommend our 95% accurate baby gender test which is done using a blood sample collected using a sterile finger lancet.
+If you wish to find out whether you are expecting baby girl or baby boy, we offer an additional option with this test.